gohugoio/hugo/content/en/functions/union.md

 {{ $pages = $pages | intersect (where .Site.RegularPages "Params.images" "!=" nil) }}
 ```

 The above fetches regular pages not of `page` or `about` type unless they are pinned.
-And finally, we exclude all pages with no `images` set in Page params.
+And finally, we exclude all pages with no `images` set in Page parameters.

 See [intersect](/functions/intersect) for `AND`.